 Even before the COVID-19 pandemic took hold, it was no secret that the healthcare industry faced enormous nursing shortages, a challenge healthcare organizations and staffing companies have been struggling to solve.
-The coronavirus crisis put a new focus on the acute need for qualified nurses, and in some cases, the need has been so great, nurses have come out of retirement to fill the gaps.
+The coronavirus crisis put a new focus on the acute need for recruiting nurses, and in some cases, the need has been so great, nurses have come out of retirement to fill the gaps.

 Generally speaking, some of the factors that affect supply and demand of nursing candidates have included:

 - Aging baby boomers in need of more medical services

 - A significant percentage of nurses nearing retirement age

 - Bottlenecks in nursing education constraining the talent pipeline